 Can I choose my foster child?

-While foster parents are strongly encouraged to share with the agency their individual preferences related to the child’s age range, necessity of care, gender, and number of children willing to accept in their home, placement decisions are often complex and based on a variety of factors to include the child’s level of functioning, level of needs, and the family’s ability to meet those needs.
-Every consideration is given to the family being able to adequately meet the need of the child and it is often decided between the agency, foster family, the child and the child’s guardian.
+While foster parents are strongly encouraged to share with the agency their individual preferences related to the child’s age range, care levels, gender, and the number of children they are willing to accept in their home, placement decisions are often complex.
+Placement is based on a variety of factors including the child’s level of functioning, level of needs, and the family’s ability to meet those needs.
+Every consideration is given to the family being able to adequately meet the need of the child and final placement is often decided between the agency, the foster family, the child and the child’s guardian.

 FHHFOC serves to strengthen families by providing quality therapeutic foster care services to at-risk youth in the Commonwealth of Virginia.
-FHHFOC is built on our mission to give children stability and hope, one home at a time.
-Our goal is to transform and make measurable differences in the lives of those we serve.
-We do this through collaboration, innovation, transparency and accountability.
-We believe in families and we vow to make a difference.
-We provide both treatment and non-treatment foster care services to youth ages 0-17.
-Our office is located in the 21st Professional Building in downtown Richmond, east of Main Street Station.
+FHHFOC is built on the mission of giving children stability and hope, one home at a time.
+Their goal is to transform and make measurable differences in the lives of those they serve.
+They do this through collaboration, innovation, transparency, and accountability.
+They believe in families and vow to make a difference.
+They provide both treatment and non-treatment foster care services to youth ages 0-17.
+You can visit FHHFOC at their office located in the 21st Professional Building in downtown Richmond, east of Main Street Station.

 What kind of children does FHHFOC serve?

 FHHFOC provides both treatment and non-treatment foster care.
 Treatment foster care includes children who are 0-17 who may be experiencing behavioral issues, symptoms of post-traumatic stress disorder, emotional disturbance, or cognitive delays often as a result of past experiences.